fjank/hydejack-starter-kit/blog/_posts/2019-03-17-overthewire-natas-5-9.md

 secret is exposed.
 Now it's just a matter of writing in the correct secret and submit, then you get the password for the next level.

-_If you have files with sensitive data, don't leave them in the web-published folder.
-They will be found._
+If you have files with sensitive data, don't leave them in the web-published folder.
+They will be found.
+{:.note}
 <details>
   <summary>Spoiler</summary>
   natas7: 7z3hEENjQtflzgnT29q7wAvMNfZdh0i9